Knowing how to read a heat sheet is one of the more important but confusing parts of a swim meet. But what is a heat sheet and why is it important?

 - Figuring out will be the best time to eat between events

 Obviously, the heat sheet can’t physically tell you these things.
 Even with a timeline, a swim meet can go faster or slower than predicted.

 Instead, you’ll have to use your best judgement based upon your understanding.
 And base your time accordingly.

 An alternative to a paper copy of a heat sheet is to use the Meet Mobile app.
 This app gives you (typically) live and up-to-date results throughout the meet.

 To use it, you’ll search for the meet name in the search bar and then look up your name.
 Once populated, Meet Mobile will display what heat and lane you’re in.

-I will leave this as a disclaimer.
+We will leave this as a disclaimer.
 Not all meets use Meet Mobile and the app can’t give you an estimated timeline.
-Because of this, I recommend still using a heat sheet.
+Because of this, we recommend still using a heat sheet.
 At least as a backup.

 Meet Mobile, though, is great for following results.
 Especially in a prelim/final meet, where only the top number of swimmers advance to finals.